bori-dori/blog-engagement-prediction/README.md

 `difference_total_24h_comment_page`

-was validated by checking whether it satisfied the following relationship:
+was validated by verifying that it satisfied the following relationship:

 ```
 total_comment_before_basetime_page
-−
+-
 24h_comment_before_basetime_page
 ```

-Inconsistent values were identified and recalculated before model training.
+Inconsistent observations were identified and recalculated before model training.

 ---